Moscow theater hostage crisis: Claims of FSB involvement

 The titular leader of the hostage takers was one Movsar Baraev, the nephew of the late and infamous "Wahhabi kidnapper" Arbi Baraev, a figure reported to have shadowy connections to both the FSB and GRU.
 In January 2003, the French journalist Anne Nivat reported that Baraev had been arrested two months before the hostage-taking incident.
 This information being true, Baraev was already in Russian custody when the theater siege occurred.
 Nivat also reported that two of the female hostage takers were also in Russian custody at the time of the siege while late Duma Deputy Yurii Shchekochikhin wrote that another female hostage taker was in custody at the time.

 That "Abu Bakar" was in control and not Baraev was supported by an article in "Moskovskie novosti" by journalists Shermatova and Teit, in which it was reported that a hushed conversation between Abu Bakar and Baraev had been accidentally captured by NTV.
 Baraev declared that the hostage takers had been sent by Shamil Basaev only to be quietly corrected by Abu Bakar to add 'Aslan Maskhadov', in order to link the latter to the hostage taking.
 As an evidence against Maskhadov, Russians cited a tape first shown on Al Jazeera and subsequently on Russian television, although only a fragment of the original tape was shown on Russian TV.
 On the original full length tape it was evident that it had been made in late summer, not in October, and had concerned a military operation against federal forces, not an act of hostage taking.
 Nevertheless, Maskhadov had been discredited although there is no credible evidence to link him with the siege.
 In the end, it could be said that both the Russian government and the Chechen extremists had achieved their goals; talk of negotiations had ended and Maskhadov's reputation had been damaged.

 There is also the figure of Arman Menkeev, a retired major in the GRU and a specialist in making explosive devices.
 He was arrested by the Interior Ministry in November 2002 at the Moscow Oblast base allegedly used by the terrorists but was released shortly afterwards.
 He may have subsequently been rearrested but was not charged with a crime and is apparently not in custody.
 FSB officers, who interrogated Menkeev in Lefortovo prison, classified him as "loyal to the Russian government", adding that "He knows how to keep a military and state secret".
-The plastic explosive used by the militants was in fact "imitation plastic explosives" which had a "Ministry of Defense origin".
+The plastic explosive used by the terrorists was in fact "imitation plastic explosives" which had a "Ministry of Defense origin".
 The Moscow City Prosecutor's Office claimed that Menkeev could have been the source of this material.
 Apart from two suicide belts, which were more of a danger to the wearers, the bombs placed in the theater (and elsewhere in Moscow prior to the siege) lacked essential elements like batteries; this provided the required conditions for the successful storming of the theater.